Press Release for Tuesday, November 20, 2018

 UNF Listed in National Rankings for Study Abroad Participation

 Department of Public Relations

-The University of North Florida ranked No. 10 nationally on the list of “Leading Institutions by Duration and Institutional Type” for short-term study abroad programs and No. 19 nationwide on the list of “Leading Institutions by Institutional Type,” according to the Institute of International Education, which releases an annual report on international student mobility.
+The University of North Florida ranked No. 8 nationally on the list of "Leading Institutions by Duration and Institutional Type" for short-term study abroad programs and No. 12 nationwide on the list of "Leading Institutions by Institutional Type," according to the Institute of International Education's 2018 Open Doors Report on International Educational Exchange.

 UNF, a nationally ranked university located on an environmentally beautiful campus, offers students who are dedicated to enriching the lives of others the opportunity to build their own futures through a well-rounded education.